Discovery Server

 Note

-Because the Create® 3 is not on the same network as the user PC, an IP route has to be added to the Create® 3, through the Raspberry Pi.
+Because the Create® 3 is not on the same network as the user PC, an IP route has to be added on the user PC to reach the Create® 3, through the Raspberry Pi.
 This route must be up at all times to maintain a connection between the PC and the Create® 3.
 Additionally, every device in the system must use rmw_fastrtps_cpp as their DDS and must define the ROS_DISCOVERY_SERVER environment variable to inform FastDDS of the IP and port of the server.

 Get and install discovery files: